Found Kitten Support

 Socializing Feral Kittens

 Feral kittens may have never interacted with humans, so they’re naturally defensive.
-With patience and cautious persistence, you’ll be able to make them lap kittens in no time!
+With patience and cautious persistence, you’ll be able to better socialize them in no time!